View your VA payment history

 - Education benefits

-If you’re the survivor of a Veteran or service member, you’ll see a history of your past payments for:
+If you’re the survivor of a Veteran or service member, you’ll see a history of your past VA payments for:

 - Survivors pension benefits